 In this article, we want to teach you How to create and manage users and groups in Linux.

-In the previous articles, we mentioned how to create users on CentOS 7, Now You can use this Linux command for all of the Linux distributions like Centos, Ubuntu, Debian, Fedora and etc., and all of the versions of them.
+In the previous articles, we mentioned how to create users on CentOS 7, Now You can use this Linux command for all of the Linux distributions like Centos, Ubuntu, Debian, Fedora etc., and all of the versions.

 Create and Manage Users and Groups in Linux

-To create and manage users in Linux you can follow the below instruction.
+To create and manage users in Linux you can follow the below instructions.

 Creating users in Linux